 FINDING HER FINAL RESTING PLACE

-Anne Lister's body was buried in the Halifax Minster months after it was returned to Halifax following her death in Georgia in 1840.
-Yet, it remains a mystery precisely where her remains lie.
+Anne Lister's remains were buried in the Halifax Minster after they were returned to Halifax following her death in Georgia in 1840.
+Yet, it remains a mystery precisely where, inside the church, Anne's remains lie.

-In this article, we explore how the lives—and especially the deaths—of generations of Listers intersect with the rich history of The Halifax Minster over the centuries, providing us with clues about where Anne Lister's body is today and how we might find her.
+In this article, we explore how the lives—and especially the deaths—of generations of Listers intersect with the rich history of the Halifax Minster over the centuries, providing us with clues about where Anne Lister's body might be today and how we might find her.

 Trigger warning: death, dying, decomposition.
 Estimated reading time: 70 minutes.

 This article describes active research and the facts and details included have and will continue to be updated as new information is uncovered.
 If you come across any other relevant information that can help clarify or expand the topics below, please get in touch.

 Errata and content updates are noted at the end of this article.